freenas/freenas-docs/userguide/tn_initial.rst

 Save the changes, exit the BIOS, and allow the system to boot.

-To connect to the %brand% Storage Array's out-of-band management port, enter the IP address into a web browser from a computer that is either within the same network or which is directly wired to the array.
-As shown in
+Connect to the %brand% Storage Array out-of-band management port by entering the IP address into a web browser from a system that is either within the same network or which is directly wired to the array.
+A login prompt appears.
-:numref:`Figure %s <appliance40>`,
-a login prompt appears.

 .. _appliance40: